pierreablin/picard/README.rst

 Quickstart
 ----------

-To get started, you can build a synthetic signals matrix:
+To get started, you can build a synthetic mixed signals matrix:

 .. code:: python